nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

 Location control
 ================

-The module uses the :ref:`lib_location` library to communicate with the nRF9160 modem and control its GNSS and LTE neighbor cell measurement functionalities.
+The module uses the :ref:`lib_location` library to communicate with the nRF9160 modem and control its GNSS and LTE neighbor cell measurement functionalities as well as with the nRF7002 Wi-Fi positioning functionality.
 A location request starts when the module receives an ``APP_EVT_DATA_GET`` event and the ``APP_DATA_LOCATION`` type is listed in the event's ``data_list`` member containing the data types that shall be sampled.

 The default configuration for the location request is set as follows:

-* GNSS set as the first priority method and cellular positioning as the second priority.
+* GNSS, Wi-Fi and cellular positioning are set in priority order of the location methods.
-  Fallback mode is used, which means that if GNSS fix cannot be acquired, cellular positioning is tried.
+  Wi-Fi is omitted if it is not built into the application.
+  If GNSS fails, both Wi-Fi and cellular positioning are tried.
   Methods that should not be used can be configured by adding them into ``No Data List``.
   See :ref:`Real-time configurations <real_time_configs>` for more information.
 * Timeout, which can be configured as part of :ref:`Real-time configurations <real_time_configs>` with ``Location timeout``.